umbraco/UmbracoDocs/Extending/Packages/index.md

 ## [Uploading a package to Our](Uploading-to-Our/index.md)

-Once you've created a package share it on Our to share it with the community.
+Once you've created a package upload it on Our to share it with the community.